chax-at/transactional-prisma-testing/README.md

 ## Limitations / Caveats
 * Transactions in test cases are generally allowed
   * However, as of now, inner transactions are simply executed in the outer transaction.
-Inner transaction rollback is not supported yet (i.e. you cannot have a test case which will cause a transaction rollback).
+Inner transaction rollback is not supported yet (i.e. you cannot have a test case which will cause an inner transaction to rollback).
     * This might be supported in the future using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a> if needed.
   * In any case, inner transaction atomicitiy is not guaranteed, e.g. you cannot use `await Promise.all(/* Multiple calls that will start transactions */);` in your tests (because queries might be executed in any order).
 Use a regular prisma client instead or call your queries sequentially.
 * There is no query exception handling during the transaction
   * The whole test case is executed inside a single transaction.
 This means that a single failing query (e.g. a unique constraint error) will close the transaction, preventing any other queries from being executed.
-    Therefore, your test case might only contain one failing query, and it must be the last query in the test case.
+    Therefore, your test case must only contain one failing query at most, and it must be the last query in the test case.
   * This might be supported in the future using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a> before each query if needed.

-    (these savepoints must be released after each query because there will be performance problems with more than 64 active savepoints)
+    (internal note: these savepoints must be released after each query because there will be performance problems with more than 64 active savepoints).